Tel Beit She'an

 Beit Shean was a major Biblical city, located on the ancient trade route.
-This web page focuses on the history and scenes of the ancient Tell (mound).
+This web page focuses on the history and scenes of the ancient Tel (mound).

 1 Samuel 31 6-13: "So Saul died, and his three sons,...and they fastened his body to the wall of Bethshan".

-Tell Beit She'an (Beth Shean) was a major Biblical city, located in the center of crossroads between the Jordan valley and the Jezreel (Yizreel) valley.
-The ancient city thrived from the third millennium BC until the Hellenistic period in the 3rd C BC.
+Tel Beit She'an (Beth Shean) was a major Biblical city, located in the center of crossroads between the Jordan valley and the Jezreel (Yizreel) valley.
+The ancient city thrived from the third millennium BC until the Hellenistic period in the 3rd century BC.

-The Tell is located along the southern bank of the Harod creek which flows from the foothills of the Gilboa mountain.
+The Tel is located along the southern bank of the Harod creek which flows from the foothills of the Gilboa mountain.

 It is 106M under sea level, since the area is located in the Jordan valley depression.
 The steep hill is 80M above the Nahal (creek) Harod which flows on its north side.

-After it was destroyed by fire, it declined into a small Middle Bronze age town (19th-15th C BC) .
+After it was destroyed by fire, it declined into a small Middle Bronze age town (19th-15th century BC) .

-During the late Bronze period and the beginning of the Iron age (15th C to 12th C) the city became as a center of the Egyptian imperial administration in northern Canaan, as did Megiddo.
+During the late Bronze period and the beginning of the Iron age (15th century to 12th century ) the city became as a center of the Egyptian imperial administration in northern Canaan, as did Megiddo.

 The city is also mentioned in the Amarna letters, a 14th century BC Egyptian archive of clay tablets.